Rothamsted/knetmaps.js/docs/Installation Guide.md

 ### Initializing the network

-The network initialization and rendering code uses `knet-container.js` and `knet-generator.js`.
+The network initialization and rendering code is done in `knet-container.js` and `knet-generator.js`.
 The network is first invoked via the `generateNetworkGraph(jsonFile)` method within `knet-generator.js`.
-This method is provided with the server-side path to the file and it reads the file's contents before invoking the `initializeNetworkView()` method which defines the dataset and stylesheet for the nwtork as shown below:
+This method is provided with the server-side path/ url to the file and it reads the file's contents via a JQuery `.getScript()` and callback function before invoking the `initializeNetworkView()` method which defines the dataset and stylesheet for the network as shown below:
 ```
 function initializeNetworkView() {
    var networkJSON= graphJSON; // JSON dataset